DuncanRuns/Jingle/README.md

   MultiMC (and forks such as prism), or ColorMC (chinese launcher).
     - `Clear Worlds` will clear all but the last 36 worlds, this is to ensure it doesn't clear anything important for file submission. most of those 36 worlds should be near empty and won't take up much space.
     - `Go Borderless` will set your game as a borderless window and fill the primary monitor.
+This button can be right-clicked for customization of the behaviour.
     - `Package Submission Files` will automatically package worlds and logs needed for speedrun verification.
 This feature works best when used with SpeedRunIGT 14.0 or later!
     - `Open Minecraft Folder` will open the `.minecraft` directory of the instance.
 - Only a s**ingle** instance can be J**ingle**'s focus at any time, it will automatically switch to whatever instance you activate.
+- "Quick Actions" is a section for buttons added by plugins to do actions that are frequent enough to be featured on the main tab in Jingle but not frequent enough to need a hotkey.
+- `Clear Worlds from All Instances` will do the action of `Clear Worlds` but for all instances that Jingle has ever seen.
+- `Open Jingle Folder` will open the folder containing configurations, save data, scripts, plugins, and more files for Jingle.

-- Basic Options
+## Options

 - `Check for Updates` will enable checking for updates when launching Jingle, `Enable Pre-Release Updates` will make change it to include development versions.
 - `Minimize to Tray` will make it so hiding the Jingle window will also hide it on the task bar, putting it in the " tray" (the up arrow at the bottom left of the screen).
-- `Clear Worlds from All Instances` will do the action of `Clear Worlds` but for all instances that Jingle has ever seen.
-- `Open Jingle Folder` will open the folder containing configurations, save data, scripts, plugins, and more files for Jingle.
+- `Customize Borderless` will let you customize borderless behaviour.
+- `Auto Borderless` will automatically put detected instances into borderless when detected.

 ### Log